 Tasked by a master with a blood-sucking bead, Zhang Xiaofan (Sean Xiao) is an orphan adopted by the Qingyun sect after his parents are massacred in a mysterious killing a decade ago.
-From then on, the happy-go-lucky Xiaofan who is smitten with the beautiful daughter of his master, Ling-er (Tang Yixin) spent his time in the sect cooking for his fellow elders and master rather than spending time fine-tuning his martial-arts skills until one day, his blood-sucking bead is strangely infused with a soul-sucking stick to become a powerful personal weapon for Xiaofan.
+From then on, the happy-go-lucky Xiaofan who is smitten with the beautiful daughter of his master, Ling-er (Tang Yixin), has spent his time in the sect cooking for his fellow elders and master rather than spending time fine-tuning his martial-arts skills; that is until one day, his blood-sucking bead is strangely infused with a soul-sucking stick to become a powerful personal weapon for Xiaofan.

-But however, before Jade Dynasty reaches its climax, you need to sit through more than 80 minutes of exposition that includes lame humour and pointless proceedings, stuff that fails to connect the audiences to characters liked Lu Xueqi and Ling-er.
+But however, before Jade Dynasty reaches its climax, you need to sit through more than 80 minutes of exposition that includes lame humour and pointless proceedings, stuff that fails to connect the audience to characters like Lu Xueqi and Ling-er.
 Even the so-called various grand masters of the sect have little screentime other than appearing onscreen to spout laughable one-liners.
-And probably veterans liked Cecilia Yip, David Chiang, Norman Chu and Leung Ka-Yan are simply doing Tony’s a big favour.
+And probably veterans like Cecilia Yip, David Chiang, Norman Chu and Leung Ka-Yan are simply doing Tony’s a big favour.

 The only memorable and seamlessly well-done sequence has to go to the introduction of the various members of the Demon King sect.
 The creepy puppet master, the ninja-like warrior who could manipulate his body to suck in his opponents, the wild boar warrior and the Demon King who transformed from a horse carriage to a human are examples of how CG effects and old-school martial-arts should be employed.